elodina/go_kafka_client/mesos/README.md

     --preserve.order: E.g. message sequence 1, 2, 3, 4, 5 will remain 1, 2, 3, 4, 5 in destination topic.
     --prefix: Destination topic prefix.")
     --queue.size: Maximum number of messages that are buffered between the consumer and producer.
+    --options: Additional options for executor, separated by ';'.

 id-expr examples:
     0      - task 0